 The Data Rate Explosion

 The user interfaces of mobile and consumer electronics devices have undergone a remarkable transformation in just a few years.
 We have gone from buttons and LEDs to ultra high-resolution 4K UHD displays with touch sensing capabilities.
 Super slim TVs, laptops and tablets with 4K UHD display resolution are available.
 In addition VR / AR (Virtual / Augmented Reality) products which require high resolution and high speed data transfer are becoming mainstream.
-8K resolution TV displays are being developed and will be available soon.
+8K resolution TV displays and PC Monitors are now available.
 It is not just displays which have these high resolutions.
 Cameras present in these mobile and consumer devices are already capable of 4K video.

 The new generation of VR / AR and super thin 4K UHD TVs need high speed data communication in the range 20 to 100 Gbps.